-Product strategy is an intersection of market needs, product’s key features, and business goals.
+Product strategy is an intersection of market needs, the product’s key features, and business goals.

 By market, we mean the target audience that’s going to use your product.
 The market needs are about challenges and problems that users encounter and how the product will help to solve them.
 A great example is LinkedIn.
 It works both for job seekers and companies that are searching for talents.
 A simple and convenient platform for finding jobs and talents around the world.

 Back to October 6, 2010, Instagram launched as a location-sharing application where users could take photos from the app, edit them, and geotag locations.
 Those aspects of the product were key to create the primary benefit and make people start using it.
 Don’t try to create a backlog of all desired features.
 Instead, focus on up to five key aspects that will make people want to use your product.

 The business goals define how the product is going to benefit the company.
 Each product has its own goals: increase revenue, help sell another product, reduce costs, increase the number of users, etc. Let’s take the iPhone. iPhone is one of Apple's many products.
 But it generates the company’s largest portion of revenue to date.

 In a nutshell, your strategy is the foundation for a product roadmap, key features definition, and task prioritization.
 It helps to structure all project information in one place.
 It also allows us to see any gaps or risks and adjust plans accordingly.
 Think about the product strategy as a north star that tells you where your product is headed.

 Need help with setting up a strategic direction for your product, feel free to contact us.